 The pancakes were decent, in additional there was various breads, fruit, and muesli, plus a selection of coffee and teas.
 They also had an impressive beverage selection, although I did not partake at this early hour.

-Our boarding time was approaching, so we headed through security and to the gate, but when we arrived, there was no plane, and no indication of when it might be arriving.
+Our boarding time was approaching, so we headed through security and to the gate.
+When we arrived, there was no plane, and no indication of when it might be arriving.
 There was no agent to ask for any updates.
 Annoyed, I headed back to the lounge to relax and try to find out more information about the delay.
-Thanks to the Virgin Australia computer glitch, the departure monitors were not updated properly, and even the agent at the lounge couldn’t answer when our flight might actually be departing.
+Thanks to the Virgin Australia computer glitch, the departure monitors were not updated properly.
+Even the agent at the lounge couldn’t answer when our flight might actually be departing.
 Eventually I was told that they determined which aircraft would be operating our flight to Sydney and the approximate departure time.
 That was all too complicated.

 So we had more lounge time…